evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_AWD/_index.md

 {{< sitefiguresized thumb="models/hyundai/ioniq_6/ioniq_6_long_range_awd/main_1_st.jpg" title="Hyundai Ioniq 6 Long Range AWD" width="3000" height="2001"  >}}

-We have separated our Hyundai Ioniq 6 Long Range AWD article into sections.
-If you want to wait to read the full article, click the links below to the different areas.
+We've divided the article into specific sections for easier navigation.
+Click the links below to jump to different areas or read on for the full article.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)